henrichg/PhoneProfilesPlusExtender/README.md

 ### Sources of PhoneProfilesPlusExtender:

-Use keyword "PhoneProfilesPlus" for search this application in these stores:
+Use keyword "PhoneProfilesPlusExtender" for search this application in these stores:

 __Galaxy Store:__
 - [PPPE release (for Samsung devices only)](https://galaxystore.samsung.com/detail/sk.henrichg.phoneprofilesplusextender)